Jenica-A/Travel_emissions_calculator/Calculator_design_notes.md

 7. **Optional: Interactive UI (e.g., web app):**
    - If desired, create a graphical user interface (GUI) for a more user-friendly experience using libraries like Flask or Django.

-This outline provides a structured approach to building a travel emissions calculator for Burning Man participants, taking into account various modes of transportation, flight layovers, and other legs of the journey.
-You can implement each step using Python code and create a user-friendly tool to help participants estimate their carbon emissions.